How to keep your browser secure, spot risky extensions, and protect yourself from web-based threats.

 |---|---|---|

-| 🔒 Padlock + https:// | Connection is encrypted | Encryption only — verify the domain too |
+| 🔒 Padlock + https:// | Connection is encrypted | Encryption only.
+Verify the domain too |

 | Domain matches expected | You’re on the right site | Yes |

-| âš “Not Secure” / http:// | Unencrypted — anyone can intercept | No — don’t enter credentials |
+| âš “Not Secure” / http:// | Unencrypted, anyone can intercept | No. Don’t enter credentials |

-| Certificate warning | Cert expired or untrusted | No — do not proceed |
+| Certificate warning | Cert expired or untrusted | No. Do not proceed |

-| Lookalike domain (micros0ft.com) | Phishing site | No — close immediately |
+| Lookalike domain (micros0ft.com) | Phishing site | No. Close it immediately |

 Cookies and Session Security